Legal Foundations of Liens in Massachusetts

 What Responsibilities Do Lien Holders Have?

-Lien holders must fulfill various responsibilities to safeguard their interests.
-These include keeping accurate records, serving necessary notices, and following the Massachusetts legal lien procedures.
-Failure to do so can lead to problems in enforcing the lien.
+Lien holders protect their own interests by keeping accurate records, serving the necessary notices, and following the Massachusetts legal lien procedures.
+Fall short on any one of those and enforcing the lien gets harder.

 Are There Penalties for Noncompliance?